Burkina Faso: Economic challenges and outlook

-Infrastructure and services
+Infrastructure

-Water
+Water management

 While services remain underdeveloped, the National Office for Water and Sanitation (ONEA), a state-owned utility company run along commercial lines, is emerging as one of the best-performing utility companies in Africa.
 High levels of autonomy and a skilled and dedicated management have driven ONEA's ability to improve production of and access to clean water.

 Since 2000, nearly 2 million more people have access to water in the four principal urban centres in the country; the company has kept the quality of infrastructure high (less than 18% of the water is lost through leaks – one of the lowest in sub-Saharan Africa), improved financial reporting, and increased its annual revenue by an average of 12% (well above inflation).
 Challenges remain, including difficulties among some customers in paying for services, with the need to rely on international aid to expand its infrastructure.
 The state-owned, commercially run venture has helped the nation reach its Millennium Development Goal (MDG) targets in water-related areas, and has grown as a viable company.

 However, access to drinking water has improved over the last 28 years.
 According to UNICEF, access to drinking water has increased from 39 to 76% in rural areas between 1990 and 2015.
 In this same time span, access to drinking water increased from 75 to 97% in urban areas.

-Electricity
+Energy

+Access to electricity remains limited in Burkina Faso, with a rate well below the regional average.
+This situation constitutes a major obstacle to inclusive growth and reduces economic opportunities for a large part of the population, particularly in rural areas.

 A 33-megawatt solar power plant in Zagtouli, near Ouagadougou, came online in late November 2017.
 At the time of its construction, it was the largest solar power facility in West Africa.

-Other

-The growth rate in Burkina Faso is high although it continues to be plagued by corruption and incursions from terrorist groups from Mali and Niger.